slunk3/rotten-movies/README.md

 Once installation is complete, run `npm start` to launch the game in your browser.

 ## How to play
-+ Click the select button of the movie that you think has the higher Rotten Tomato score.
++ Click the select button of the movie that you think has the higher Rotten Tomato score
-+ Each correct guess earns you a point.
++ Each correct guess earns you a point
 + 3 incorrect guesses and the game is over